Minthos/Sendario/techtree.md

 * Mineral refinery
 * Gas refinery

-Your ship starts with a fusion reactor, rcs thrusters, and 2 utility drones.
+Your ship starts with a fusion reactor, ftl drive, rcs thrusters, and 2 utility drones.
 It's obviously not enough for a journey into space.
-You have to add a fuel tank and an engine at least.
+You have to add a fuel tank and a rocket engine at least.
 Fortunately you get to design your own starting ship and build it for free within reasonable limits.
 Good luck!

 example von neumann probe that cools the reactor and ftl drive with main thruster propellant:
 ```